 Similar to PyWeakref_GetObject(), but implemented as a macro that does no error checking.
-New in version 2.2.

-7.5.10 Capsules
+7.5.12 Capsules

-Refer to Providing a C API for an Extension Module (in Extending and Embedding Python) for more information on using these objects.
+Refer to using-capsules for more information on using these objects.

 PyCapsule

 This subtype of PyObject represents an opaque value, useful for C extension modules who need to pass an opaque value (as a void pointer) through Python code to other C code.
 It is often used to make a C function pointer defined in one module available to other modules, so the regular import mechanism can be used to access C APIs defined in dynamically loaded modules.